Media Handle Management

 To enable your application to use the media tool functionality:

-• To use the media format handle of the Media Tool API (in mobile and wearable applications), include the <media_format.h> header file in your application:
+• To use the media format handle of the Media Tool API, include the <media_format.h> header file in your application:

 #include <media_format.h>